dotnet/BenchmarkDotNet/README.md

 **BenchmarkDotNet** is a lightweight .NET library for benchmarking.
 You can install BenchmarkDotNet via [NuGet package](https://www.nuget.org/packages/BenchmarkDotNet/).

 ## Features
-* BenchmarkDotNet creates an isolated project for each benchmark method and run it in a separate runtime.
+* BenchmarkDotNet creates an isolated project for each benchmark method and run it in a separate runtime in the Release mode without an attached debugger.
 * You can create benchmark tasks for running your benchmark with different CLR version, JIT version, platform version, and so on.
 * BenchmarkDotNet makes warmup of your code, then runs it several times, calculates statistic, and tries to eliminate some runtime side-effects.